LostArtefacts/TRX/docs/trx/lua/reference/ROOMS.md

       - **`opts`** (table, optional).
 Options. `watch = "lara"` (the default) reacts to Lara alone; `watch = "all"` to every item.

       Returns: integer.
 Listener id.
 Pass it to `trx.events.detach` to stop listening.

+- [lua]`trx.rooms.RoomQuery`

+    A `trx.query.Query` over the rooms of the current level, with the narrowings below on top of the ones every query has.
+Rooms answer to no names, so the name layer is absent.

+    Methods:

+    - [lua]`roomquery:at(pos)`
+      The room contains a world position.
+Rooms overlap, so a position can be in several at once and every one of them matches, in room order.
+A room claims a point when the point is within its bounds, the outer ring of solid wall aside, and the column it stands in has a floor - the test the engine itself puts a position through.
+The hidden half of a flip pair is passed over.

+      Parameters:
+      - **`pos`** (vec3).
+World position.

+      Returns: Query.
+The narrowed query.

+      Example:
+      ```lua
+      trx.rooms.query:at(trx.lara.item.pos):first()
+      ```

 ### Functions